A Personal Message from Tigris’ President & CEO, Serena Holmes

 We initially built our business on referrals from staff and colleagues which was a testament to the work we did.
 With an increase in competition and ever-changing technology, I realized we had to do more, learn more and grow more.
 We implemented an internet marketing strategy that has enabled even more potential prospects find us and utilize our services.
 We pro-actively continue to build our business in new ways so we have a clear point of difference from other agencies in the industry.

-The changes have been well received thus far with Tigris’ sales up tripling from 2012 to 2015.
+The changes have been well received thus far with business growing in both event staffing and planning/XM.
 With a proven track record of consistency, organization, reliability & results, I whole-heartedly believe in our corporate mission and I take pride in knowing my company is one clients and staff alike can trust and can count on to deliver.

-Over the past few years, we have won and been nominated for several awards which is an amazing testament to the quality of work and service we provide for our clients.
+Since 2014, we have won and been nominated for several awards, winning 18 (one for every year we’ve been in business!), which is an amazing testament to the quality of work and service we provide for our clients.

 So what’s next for us at Tigris?

 We moved to a new office in August of 2017.
 We outgrew the office we bought in December 2014 more quickly than anticipated.
 The new office will accommodate more than double the number of employees to manage all of the new bookings that have been pouring in.

 Unfortunately, due to covid, we had to close the office and scale back our team towards the end of 2020, but we are still fully functional, operational and eager to bring your brand to life as we head into our 18th year in business!

 tigris :: personnel | promotions | marketing | events